 Basil grows in most climates, and people are even trying to grow it in space!

-However, basil isn’t just one of those things you can plant and then ignore for six weeks, coming back to a bounty.
+However, basil isn’t just one of those things you can plant and then ignore for six weeks, returning to a bounty.
 Basil plants require some maintenance.

-So why bother?
-If you allow the basil plant to flower and go to seed, it will put less energy into the leaves, creating a plant that’s sparse and whose leaves aren’t nearly as fragrant as they could be.
+If you allow the basil plant to flower and go to seed, it will put less energy into the leaves, creating a sparse plant with leaves that aren’t nearly as fragrant as they could be.

 But what if you’ve already neglected your basil plant, and you’re just reading this now?
 What if you’re days too late?
 Never fear.
 Basil with flowers isn’t poisonous!
-I love to them in my favorite vase by the windowsill.
-Or you can use the flowers as a garnish – yes, they’re edible.
+I love to put them in my favorite vase by the windowsill.
+Or you can use the flowers as an edible garnish.

 Read More – 8 Useful Herbs That Grow in The Shade

 Plants don’t grow as quickly when they don’t have enough sunlight.
 So, if you want your basil plant to produce the biggest harvest possible, be sure to find a sunny spot for it to grow.